 P1: Introduce the next generation of innovative and disruptive technologies

-This research area offers the possibility of a low/zero-carbon version of our current chemical-based energy system.
+This research area offers the possibility of a low/zero-carbon version of our current chemical-based energy system if green hydrogen can be produced at scale.
 The potential environmental benefits of fuel cells depend greatly on a low/zero-carbon fuel source powering them.

 P2: Ensure affordable solutions for national needs